 - Apple have successfully pushed the entire phone industry ecosystem to adopt a new piece of technology.

-- Both Apple and Samsung have been prototyping various versions of the eSIM for some time.
+- Both Apple and Samsung had been prototyping various versions of the eSIM for some time before Apple launched their Series 3 watch.
 (Detail below.)

 - The specifications for the technology are now widely available.
-In fact the second set of eSIM standards has already been agreed by the GSMA.
+In fact, the second set of eSIM standards has been agreed by the GSMA.

-- However, now, Apple are faced with the challenge of how to integrate the eSIM new capability in a way which doesn’t confuse their customers.
+- However, Apple have been faced with the challenge of how to integrate the eSIM new capability in a way which doesn’t confuse their customers.